TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/stdlib2.rst

 :const:`~logging.INFO`, :const:`~logging.WARNING`, :const:`~logging.ERROR`,
 and :const:`~logging.CRITICAL`.

-The logging system can be configured directly from Python or can be loaded from a user editable configuration file for customized logging without altering the application.
+The logging system can be configured directly kutoka Python or can be loaded kutoka a user editable configuration file for customized logging without altering the application.